arjunvekariyagithub/Breakout/README.md

 ## DX-BALL

         - DX-Ball is a computer game developed in Turbo C++ using graphics libraries.
-        - Thoug developed in C++, It offers immersive user interface and reach features that only animated games can offer.
+        - Thoug developed in C++, It offers immersive user interface and rich features that only animation games can offer.
         - It is easy to develop the same game and UI using game engine tool such as Unity-3D but developing it in C++ is quite a challenging task due to lack of support for rich user interface.